-The duration for executing the Line Route and the Environmental and Social Impact Assessment Study shall not exceed 82 weeks.
+The duration for executing the Line survey and the Environmental and Social Impact Assessment shall not exceed 69 weeks.
 The Consultant shall propose in their offer, a detailed implementation schedule for the consultancy and should take into consideration that the Report on the Provisional Line Route shall be an input into the Feasibility Study.